warpdotdev/workflows/README.md

 Workflows are an easier way to execute and share commands within Warp.
 They are searchable by name, description, or command and are easily parameterized.
 See our documentation for more details: [https://docs.warp.dev/features/workflows](https://docs.warp.dev/features/workflows)

-## How Do I Access Workflows within Warp?
+## How do I access workflows within Warp?

 Workflows can be accessed directly within Warp, either through the Command Palette or by pressing `ctrl-shift-r`.